Vinesma/.dotfiles/README.md

 ## Programs:
 A (probably incomplete) list of applications I use.

-Applications in brackets are installed automatically in one way or another via my own scripts.
+Applications in brackets are installed via my own scripts, so there's no need to install those if you run them.

-### Window Manager
+### Window Manager & System bar

 - (Qtile)
+- (polybar)

 ### Video